-Active screening must include twice daily (at the beginning and end of the day or shift) symptom screening and temperature checks.
-Anyone showing symptoms of COVID-19 must not be allowed to enter the LTCH and must be advised to go home immediately to self-isolate and be encouraged to be tested.
+Active screening must include twice daily (at the beginning and end of the day or shift) symptom screening.
+Anyone showing symptoms of COVID-19 must not be allowed to enter the LTCH and must be advised to go home immediately to self-isolate and be encouraged to get tested as per the COVID-19: Provincial Testing Requirements Update.
 Staff should contact their immediate supervisor/manager or occupational health and safety representative in the LTCH.
 Staff responsible for occupational health at the LTCH must follow up with all staff who have been advised to self-isolate based on exposure risk or symptoms.

 - Active Screening of All Residents.
 LTCHs must conduct active screening and assessment of all residents, including temperature checks, at least twice daily (at the beginning and end of the day) to identify if any resident has fever, cough or other symptoms of COVID-19.
-Residents with symptoms (including mild respiratory and/or atypical symptoms) must be isolated and tested for COVID-19.
+Residents with symptoms (including mild respiratory and/or atypical symptoms) must be isolated and get tested as per the COVID-19: Provincial Testing Requirements Update.
 For symptoms, please refer to the COVID-19 Reference Document for Symptoms. - Admissions and Transfers.
 When the LTCH is not in outbreak, admissions and transfers of existing residents back to their LTCH from the community or from a hospital (including ALC patients) should proceed as follows:

-All admissions and transfers into the LTCH need to be tested for COVID-19 in accordance with the COVID-19: Provincial Testing Requirements Update.
+All admissions and transfers into the LTCH must have a laboratory (lab)-based PCR COVID-19 test in accordance with the COVID-19: Provincial Testing Requirements Update.
 A negative result does not rule out the potential for incubating illness and all new residents who have not been previously cleared of COVID-19 must remain in isolation under Droplet and Contact Precautions for a 14-day period following arrival.

 - The receiving LTCH must have a plan for the individual being admitted/transferred to complete 14-days of self-isolation under Droplet and Contact Precautions. - Individuals must be placed in a single room on admission to complete their 14-day selfisolation. - Where this is not possible, individuals may be placed in a room with no more than one (1) other resident who should also be placed in isolation under Droplet and Contact Precautions.
 At any time, there should not be more than two (2) residents placed per room, including 3 or 4 bed ward rooms.
 Individuals who may have challenges with isolation due to a medical condition (e.g., dementia) should not be denied admission or transfer on this basis alone.
-LTCHs should take all precautions to ensure the completion of the required 14-day isolation period for new or transferred residents to the best of the LTCH's ability. - Individuals who have previously had lab-confirmed COVID-19 and have been cleared by the local public health unit within the last 90 days prior to admission/transfer do not need to be re-tested and are exempted from self-isolation. - The receiving LTCH must continue with other COVID-19 preparedness measures, including cohorting of residents and staff (refer to Staff and Resident Cohorting below).
+LTCHs should take all precautions to ensure the completion of the required 14-day isolation period for new or transferred residents to the best of the LTCH's ability.

+- Individuals who have previously had lab-confirmed COVID-19 and have been cleared by the local public health unit do not need to be re-tested and are exempted from selfisolation. - The receiving LTCH must continue with other COVID-19 preparedness measures, including cohorting of residents and staff (refer to Staff and Resident Cohorting below).